sitestein/statamic-form-webhooks/README.md

 ## How to Use

-After you installed the package and run the publish command, you can find the config file in `config/statamic/form-webhooks.php`.
+After you installed the package and run the publish command, you can find the config file in `config/statamic-form-webhooks.php`.
-Here you can add a new webhook by adding a new array to the `webhooks` array.
+Here you can add a new webhook by adding a new item to the array.

 Example:
 ```php